In Bahamas, Officials Assess 'Generational Devastation' From Hurricane Dorian

 Once inside the structure, Farrington noticed a wall swaying — and eventually it collapsed on several people in the church.
 He is not sure if there were any survivors.

-Farrington was rescued some 8 hours later, Brown says.
+Farrington was rescued some eight hours later, Brown says.

-The catastrophic damage Dorian left behind is difficult to put into perspective.
-Reporting from Nassau, NPR's Jason Beaubien says that in some places the destruction is "just almost total."
+The catastrophic damage that Dorian left behind is difficult to put into perspective.
+Reporting from Nassau, NPR's Jason Beaubien said that in some places the destruction is "just almost total."

-"They're saying that some communities, some poor neighborhoods, have been just completely destroyed," Beaubien tells NPR's Morning Edition.
+"They're saying that some communities, some poor neighborhoods, have been just completely destroyed," Beaubien told NPR's Morning Edition.

-He describes boats that are strewn "all over the place," with debris and mud scattered over wide swaths of land.
+He described boats strewn "all over the place," with debris and mud scattered over wide swaths of land.

-"Really, at this point, they're just trying to figure out how to get in there and operate because the airports are underwater and even, like, the ports are destroyed.
-So the level of destruction is really pretty amazing," Beaubien says.
+"Really, at this point, they're just trying to figure out how to get in there and operate, because the airports are underwater and even, like, the ports are destroyed.
+So the level of destruction is really pretty amazing," Beaubien said.

 International search and rescue teams continue to comb the islands for survivors and those in need of help.
-The U.S. Coast Guard says it has rescued 135 people and six pets as of Thursday morning; a British Royal Navy vessel has been distributing food and water.
+The U.S. Coast Guard said it had rescued 135 people and six pets as of Thursday morning; a British Royal Navy vessel has been distributing food and water.

-A preliminary estimate by Karen Clark & Company, a firm specializing in catastrophe modeling, puts the total loss for the Bahamas at $7 billion, "including building, contents and business interruption exposures..."
-That estimate does not take into account losses from automobiles or infrastructure.
+A preliminary estimate by Karen Clark & Company, a firm specializing in catastrophe modeling, puts the total loss for the Bahamas at $7 billion, "including building, contents, and business interruption exposures."
+That estimate does not take into account automobile or infrastructure losses.

 Several relief groups have pledged to assist the Bahamas with relief and recovery efforts.
-The United Nations and International Red Cross are rushing to get food and medical supplies to people in need.
-Private sector companies including the Walt Disney Co., Royal Caribbean International and Carnival Cruise Line say they will also chip in to support the Bahamas.
+The United Nations and the International Committee of the Red Cross are rushing to get food and medical supplies to people in need.
+Private sector companies including the Walt Disney Co., Royal Caribbean International and Carnival Cruise Line say they will chip in to support the Bahamas.

-In the Bahamas, there are also fears that tensions may rise as people in dire need of food, water and other supplies become increasingly desperate.
+In the Bahamas, there are fears that tensions may rise as people in dire need of food, water and other supplies become increasingly desperate.

-"Eventually, I feel like there's going to be some real chaos of people trying to survive," Javon Cambridge tells NPR, describing the scene after he was evacuated from Marsh Harbour.
+"Eventually, I feel like there's going to be some real chaos of people trying to survive," Javon Cambridge told NPR, describing the scene after he was evacuated from Marsh Harbour.

 "There's no water.
 They're collecting rainwater.
-And they're flushing their toilets with water from off the road," Cambridge says.
+And they're flushing their toilets with water from off the road," Cambridge said.

-"It's really an emotional time for Bahamians," says Brown of The Nassau Guardian.
+"It's really an emotional time for Bahamians," said Brown of The Nassau Guardian.
 "We still believe that there are many more people that need help."